 The PHSO undertakes independent investigations into complaints alleging that government departments and other public bodies in the UK, including NHS England, have not acted properly or fairly or have provided a poor service.

-The Parliamentary Ombudsman (or Parliamentary Commissioner for Administration) has the same powers as a court of law.
+The Parliamentary and Health Service Ombudsman (or Health Service Commissioner for England) has the same powers as a court of law.
 NHS England therefore has a legal duty to co-operate fully with any inquiry or investigation that the PHSO carries out in relation to a complaint and to provide any relevant documents.

 If you are unhappy with the Ombudsman’s decision, you can appeal directly to the PHSO.
 Details of how to do this can be found on the PHSO’s website.
 Once the Ombudsman or one of their senior staff has considered the complaint and sent a response, their decision is final.
 They will acknowledge any further correspondence but unless you raise new issues that they consider significant, they will not send further replies.